onlexnet/sin-net-reports/uservice-timeentries/host/src/main/resources/applicationinsights/README.md

 - add init container do townload applicationinsights jar : Terraform does not support init containers for container apps atm (https://github.com/Azure/terraform-azure-container-apps/issues/36)

 Current approach:
- - add to resource folder host/src/main/extras (parent of the current one) using 'build-helper-maven-plugin' (see details in pom.xml)
- - in CI downloading to the folder host/src/main/extras/applicationinsights required version of applicationinsight agent
+ - add to resource folder host/src/main/resources/applicationinsights required version of applicationinsight agent using wget download in CI build
- - as we build using spring-boot:build-image (it uses packeto build behind the sceen), it will be recreated in target image together with codebase, it means default location /workspace/BOOT-INF/classes
+ - as we build using spring-boot:build-image (it uses packeto build behind the sceen), it will be recreated in target image together with codebase, it means default location /workspace/BOOT-INF/classes/applicationinsights